dart-archive/jnigen/ARCHITECTURE.md

 ### Doclet API quirks
 Doclet as exposed by `ToolProvider` doesn't really allow to return information meaningfully from the doclet.
 Apparently, it's just a thin wrapper around calling `javadoc` tool's `public static void main`.
 Since we run single threaded, what we currently do is store the processed class declarations in a static field.

-In integration test, we have a sample JSON file.
+In the integration test, we have a sample JSON file.
 We generate another JSON file from by calling Main.main with args.
 And compare it using `git diff --no-index`.
 This is the same strategy we use in `jnigen` tests to compare generated bindings.

 ### Formatting
 All Java files should be formatted with [google-java-format](https://github.com/google/google-java-format/), including the examples committed in jnigen tests.